GITS1D4/Heart-disease-prediction-using-bio-inspired-algorithms/README.md

    cd heart-disease-prediction

 2. Install dependencies

 pip install -r requirements.txt

-3.Run the model training script python main.py
+3. Run the model training script

+python main.py

 View the results and predictions in the console/output file.

 📊 Results
-Applied various machine learning models to predict heart disease.
+- Applied various machine learning models to predict heart disease.

-Random Forest achieved the highest accuracy among tested models.
+- Random Forest achieved the highest accuracy among tested models.

-Demonstrated how combining signal/data processing with ML can assist in real-world healthcare applications.
+- Demonstrated how combining signal/data processing with ML can assist in real-world healthcare applications.

 📈 Future Work
-Integration with deep learning models for improved prediction.
+- Integration with deep learning models for improved prediction.

-Deploy as a web app or API for real-time diagnosis support.
+- Deploy as a web app or API for real-time diagnosis support.

-Expand dataset with more diverse patient records and real-world clinical data.
+- Expand dataset with more diverse patient records and real-world clinical data.